WilliamGrossKC/KnowledgeBase/ExternalBlogs/README.md

-All linkes to External blogs can be found here.
+## All links to External blogs can be found here.